AustinCodingAcademy/JS411-8week-ebook/ebook-folder/docs/module-2/protectedRoutes-intro.md

         // it returns either `true` or `false` depending on whether someone is
         // logged in or not.
         checkAuth() === true ? (
           // IF? "checkAuth()" returns `true`, render this Component.
-See?
+          // See?
 A component protected by some logic.
           <Component {...rest} />
         ) : (
           // ELSE: `checkAuth()` must be `false` and we want to "Navigate"
           // the user to the "/login" route by changing their URL using the
           // `Navigate` component from `react-router-dom`.
 The `to=` property
-          // point to the path we want to replace the URL with: `"/login"`
+          // points to the path we want to replace the URL with: `"/login"`
           <Navigate to="/login" />
         )
       );